Obsessed with food? 10 ways to change this

 - ‘Have I eaten too much?’

 - ‘Can I eat this with no-one noticing?’

 - ‘How many calories in this?’

 - ‘Those biscuits are calling to me from the cupboard’.

-Why you wonder, does this food preoccupation exist?
+Why does this food preoccupation exist?

 You have likely dieted in the past